dimfeld/svelte-maplibre/README.md

 Svelte wrapper for the [maplibre](https://maplibre.org/projects/maplibre-gl-js/) mapping library.

-This library is functional, but early, and is currently missing many important features.
-You can check out [the website](https://svelte-maplibre.vercel.app) to see the current progress.
+This library is functional, but I'm still experimenting with extra features to make advanced functionality easier to use.
+It also needs proper documentation.
+In the meantime, the [demo site](https://svelte-maplibre.vercel.app) includes code for all the examples, and is a good place to start.